Recipe Overview

 - Add more veggies.
 Try red or green bell peppers or chopped onion.

 - Substitute a different kind of vinegar: plain white vinegar, rice vinegar, white wine vinegar, whatever you like.
 Each type of vinegar will impart a different flavor.
+If you use plain white vinegar which is more acidic, you may need to add a little more sweetener to balance it.

 - Add herbs.
 Chopped fresh parsley or cilantro would be good choices.